abrahamgue05/Learning_C_Language/Youtube/CS50x_2024_Lectures/Lecture_4_Memory/Lecture_4.md

 - Every string have a final null value to indicate the end.

 - The name of the string is actually a pointer.

+- typedef is a way to creat a datatype.

+- uint8_t: datatype that comes with c.